 (a) if the application is not made in a proceeding already commenced in the Court — by filing an originating process; and

-(b) in any other case — by filing an interlocutory process.
+(b) in any other case, and whether or not final or interlocutory relief is claimed — by filing an interlocutory process.

 (2) Unless the Court otherwise directs, a person may make an application to the Court in relation to a proceeding in respect of which final relief has been granted by filing an interlocutory process in that proceeding.